 Eff Martin is a private investor and a founding partner of Anthos Capital.
 He is a former General Partner and Managing Director of Goldman, Sachs & Co.
 He spent 32 years in the investment banking industry, the last 22 at Goldman Sachs.
 He was one of the founders of the firm’s High Technology business and became a partner in 1988.
 He led Goldman Sachs’ coverage and notable transactions for many of the most prominent technology companies including Apple Computer, Cisco Systems, Hewlett-Packard, Juniper Networks and Microsoft.

-Patty is dedicated to Christian higher education and she has serves as a trustee at Westmont College.
+She has taught numerous courses in spiritual formation based on the works of Dallas Willard, Richard Foster, and other writers.
+Patty is dedicated to Christian higher education and serves as a trustee at Westmont College.
 Another area of education she is involved in is the under-funded and under-resourced children at the elementary level in Redwood City, California.